How to Pay Less on Home Loan Origination Fees

 - Requesting information from employers, the IRS, and others

 - Ensuring that your application meets criteria for government programs, or that it can be sold to investors

-To see your fees, review your Loan Estimate, which is a three-page summary showing essential details about your loan.
+To see your fees, review your Loan Estimate provided by the Consumer Financial Protection Bureau.
+The three-page summary shows essential details about your loan.
 It includes your monthly payment, closing costs, and other information.
 If you don’t already have a Loan Estimate from every lender you’re considering, get one—nothing is official until a lender provides that document.